How to Grade Pokemon Cards

 Buy one here on amazon for $90~

 One time I got trashed and worked on a 1st Edition Base Set Ninetales from my childhood.
 I just got into cleaning cards and was inexperienced.
-During that time, I wiped the back edges with a microfiber.
-I previously cleaned it with the card spray and the edges were “bubbled up” – What I didn’t know is if I just let it dry before wiping the edges, it would have been fine.
-As I cleaned the wet edges, paint chipped off.
+During that time, I wiped the back edges with a microfiber and wrecked her.
+I cleaned it with the card spray and didn’t know to keep the moister away from the edge of the card.
+Well, the edges started “bubbling up” – What I didn’t know is if I just let it dry before wiping the edges and not touch it, it would have been fine.
+I wiped the wet edges with a microfiber and the blue paint chipped off.
 I added way more whitening to the card and reduced it from a possible 8 to a 7 which is hundreds of dollars in lost value.
-RIP Ninetales:
+This is one of the many reasons I don’t drink anymore.

 Bottom line, remove as many distractions as possible during these sessions.
-That means silent mode on the phone, put some chill music on, do this while the family is asleep, and if you really want; grab ONE cold one but keep it far away from your working area.
+That means silent mode on the phone, put some chill music on, do this while the family is asleep, and keep drinks and food away from your working area.
 Ever since my PTSD with Mrs. Ninetales, I prefer to be alert, alone, awake, and sober during these sessions to improve my chances of hitting the highest grades possible.
 You will make mistakes even with this guide so practice on base cards first before moving up to the bigger ones.
 I take my time with higher-end cards and still make mistakes.
-Less is more when it comes to cleaning cards.
+Less is more when it comes to cleaning cards unless if there is significant damage, then the big guns gotta get pulled out like the holo crease thermal pen to reduce Pokémon card creases.
 If a high-end card looks like a 10, I do as little as possible on my first submission so I can’t beat myself up over it if hits a 9.
 Then I’ll crack it, try a few more things, and then resubmit it without the guilt of damaging a card.

 Card Cleaning

-The first step is carefully removing the cards from your binder/top loader/sleeves.
-I recommend pulling them all out and putting them in sleeves/card savers.
+The first step is carefully removing the cards from your binders/boxes.
+I recommend pulling them all out and putting them in sleeves/top loaders.
 Then you can go one by one looking for damage to the cards.
 I don’t recommend having your card out raw unless you’re inspecting or cleaning it.
-Having your cards in a pile (in card savers) will help you count how many cards you have to see if you can hit the item minimum for a bulk submission.
-I’ve had the luxury of looking
+Having your cards in a pile will help you count how many cards you have to hit the item minimum for a bulk submission.
+Usually you want to pull together at least 20 cards to hit the bulk rate submission but that number varies with monthly specials/etc.

 Removing Cards from Old Binder Sheets